andreitapch/cardioResearchGroup_KuLeuven/content/home/welcome.md

 # Add more sections by duplicating this file and customizing to your requirements.

 widget: hero # See https://wowchemy.com/docs/page-builder/
-headless: true # This file represents a page section.
+headless: false # This file represents a page section.
 weight: 10 # Order that this section will appear.
-title: Cardiovascular Imaging Research Group
+title: Cardiovascular Imaging and Dynamics Research Group
 hero_media:
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns: '1'
+  columns: '2'
   # Add custom styles
   css_style:
   css_class: